 Members of the Society’s Creative Community in Critical Care are aware of the importance of working as a team with fellow critical care colleagues, other organizations and Society staff to accomplish and sustain goals.
 This Creative Community includes diverse individuals from all corners of the world who enjoy incorporating new ideas and perspectives to achieve optimal patient outcomes.
 Volunteers in the Creative Community in Critical Care embrace new technology and ideas in the profession and strive to communicate new information to the entire SCCM membership, as well as utilizing SCCM Connect to communicate and reach goals.

-The Society of Critical Care Medicine (SCCM) contains a large structure of committees and task force composed of members who volunteer their time and expertise to further the goals and mission of SCCM.
+The Society of Critical Care Medicine (SCCM) contains a large structure of Creative Communities (committees, workgroups, task forces) comprised of members who volunteer their time and expertise to further the goals and missions of SCCM.

 Committee appointments are made each September for the following year.
 Once appointed to a committee, the Volunteer Code of Conduct and Conflict of Interest, Assignment of Rights, and Disclosure Policy must be completed.